mauricioborges/mule/suggestions.md

 #### Benefits/Motivation

 * classifying the tests according to the speed would allow filtering the tests pending on refactoring/analysis, as well as not executing them when on daily development (before commit).

+#### Implementation
+I will (not made yet) use the same mechanism i created in the improvement 2 to parse the test files and configure @Category annotations programmatically.

 ### Improvement 4: Run parallel JUnit tests